1955 NASCAR Grand National Series: Schedule

+Race summaries

 Wilkes County 160

 The 1955 Wilkes County 160 was a NASCAR Grand National (now NASCAR Cup Series) race that took place on April 3, 1955, at North Wilkesboro Speedway in the American community of North Wilkesboro, North Carolina.

 One hundred and sixty laps were done on a dirt track spanning .625 mi.
 The total duration of the race was one hour, twenty-two minutes, and three seconds with no cautions.
 Buck Baker defeated Dick Rathmann by three feet.